MANO-B/MicroSEC/README.md

 ![MicroSEC logo](MicroSEC_logo.png)

 # MicroSEC pipeline for FFPE artifacts
-This pipeline is designed for filtering mutations found in formalin-fixed and paraffin-embedded (FFPE) samples.
+This pipeline is designed for filtering sequence errors found in formalin-fixed and paraffin-embedded (FFPE) samples.
-This repository contains all the code and data to regenerate results from our
+This repository contains all the codes to regenerate results from our
 paper:
 "MicroSEC: Sequence error filtering pipeline for formalin-fixed and paraffin-embedded samples"